tavindotson/tavin-xyz/README.md

 ## Hello!
 You've found my personal website.

 Update (9/4/22): This repo now lives at https://git.tavin.xyz/tavin/tavin-xyz.git.
-The Github version is a mirror updated every 10 minutes.
+The Github version is maintained as a mirror for auto-deploy to Firebase (updated every 10 minutes).

 If you would like to get in touch please email [tjd@tavin.xyz](mailto:tjd@tavin.xyz).